Katherine Hall Katherine Hall

 God gives Moses detailed, intricate instructions for building the tabernacle.

-The tabernacle is God’s way of drawing near to His people and starting the restoration of what was broken in the Garden of Eden.
-God does not need us but desires nearness with His creation, and the tabernacle serves as a place for Him to dwell on Earth.
+The tabernacle is God’s way of drawing near to His people and continuing the restoration of what was broken in the Garden of Eden.
+God does not need us, but He desires nearness with His creation, and the tabernacle serves as a place for Him to dwell on Earth.

 The tabernacle is made of gold, silver, and bronze, with the most valuable materials being the closest to the innermost part where God’s presence would dwell.